andersonenvy/-/README.md

 #PHP Boilerplate

-Boilerplate for an HTML5 website using PHP Includes
+Boilerplate for an HTML5/PHP website